mahdikhashan/mahdikhashan/README.md

 <h1 align="center">Hi 👋, I'm Mahdi Khashan</h1>

-I'm passionate about **QA Automation testing** and **front-end development**.
+I'm passionate about **Web Development** and **front-end development**.
 I've also created some libraries, CLI tools and templates to make my daily life a little easier.
 Some of them are published under MIT, so feel free to use them, too.

 #### Contribution Dashboard